Ecology & Biodiversity, Fisheries & Wildlife Biology

 - Erika C. Martin -- aquatic ecology

-- David McKenzie -- botany, ecology
+- David McKenzie -- botany, plant ecology

 - Dwight Moore -- genetics, vertebrate ecology and natural history